yanil3500/postgres-table-creation-tool/README.md

 ## Note on `insert data`
 1. It expects a csv file that follows the following format:
    1. `name of the relation`, followed by the values to be inserted
-      1. For example, if I wanted to insert data to the drugs tables, the csv line would like this:
+      1. For example, if I wanted to insert data into the drugs tables, the csv line would like this:
          1. drugs,benztropine,Dacelo-ovaeguineae,"Upsher-Smith Laboratories, Inc."